act-rules/act-rules.github.io/_rules/element-lang-valid-de46e4.md

 #### Passed Example 2

-The `lang` attribute has a value that is not empty ("") and has a valid primary language subtag.
-The region section in the value is ignored by the rule.
+This `blockquote` element has a `lang` attribute which is not empty ("") and has a valid primary language subtag.
+The region subtag is ignored by this rule.

 ```html
 <html>